ccodel/verified-encodings/README.md

 # Verified encodings in Lean

 This is a project by [Cayden Codel](http://www.crcodel.com), advised by [Jeremy Avigad](https://www.andrew.cmu.edu/user/avigad/) and [Marijn Heule](https://www.cs.cmu.edu/~mheule/).
-It intends to formally verify encodings of logic gates, cardinality constraints, and other methods of specifying mathematical problems in propositional logic.
+It intends to formally verify encodings of Boolean functions, cardinality constraints, and other methods of specifying mathematical problems in propositional logic.

 ## Building locally